Texas Right to Life gets barrage of disturbing threats and messages after abortion law's passage

 Another email – with the subject line "your wonderful new law" – wished death on the entire organization.
 "I hope whoever reads this and everybody who works there dies a painful death, asap.
 Have a nice day, scum," the sender wrote.

-"You guys are f**king pieces of sh**.
+"You guys are f---ing pieces of sh**.
 I wish the worst on you and your families," one angry voicemail message ran.
 "You guys can rot in hell when you die.
 However long that will be.
 I don't know.
 I hope you have short lives, though.
 Like if you're in a plane, I hope it crashes.
 If you're in a car, I hope it crashes. … You guys should have been aborted."

 Some callers attacked the pro-life activists as "child molesters" and "pedophiles."